jpuray/Calories-Prediction-Model/.ipynb_checkpoints/README-checkpoint.md

-# Counting Calories with MATH!
-Project for DSC80
+Project for DSC80 @ UCSD
 ## Framing The Problem

 ---